Can you tell us a little bit about yourself?

 FODMAP intolerance is the most common for sure, especially on those with chronic stress or who have had an acute gastrointestinal issue.

 Food chemical intolerances are also common and I think poorly understood by clinicians and the public.
 For example amines and salicylates.

 An intolerance to high fat (fried) foods and chilli (capsaicin) is not uncommon either.

 And then, of course, caffeine intolerance which I am a shining example of.

 What do you see as the best way to manage common food intolerances?
 Is it much different to how you would manage a food allergy?

 To manage an intolerance is much trickier than allergy because there is typically no test for them.

 You have to eliminate the suspected problem food from your diet in a structured way so that you can identify if it caused issues or not.
 Likewise, you may also have to reintroduce that food in a structured way to determine how much you can tolerate (if any).

-Typically with intolerance people can tolerate a small amount, and only experience issues when that threshold is exceeded.
+Typically with an intolerance, people can tolerate a small amount and only experience issues when that threshold is exceeded.